helgurd/Word-Scrambling-/README.md

 # Word-Scrambling-
-This website is to provide a user-friendly game scrambled game that is simple and easy to use, allowing gamers to enter words and display the results on the front page.
+This website is to provide a user-friendly scrambled game that is simple and easy to use, allowing gamers to enter words and display the results on the front page.

-A JavaScript-based game where you select words from a variety of word lists and click to start.
+A JavaScript-based game where you given words each time you solve one words  from a variety and randum  of words after clicking next button.

 You will be presented with a word.
-You to guess and unscramble what the word is, The next word can be selected by clicking next and then selecting it again.
+You to guess  what the word is, The next word can be selected by clicking next and then selecting it again after you solve one you have.
-The top of the page shows a score for you.
+The top of the field shows a score for you.

 ### front-End-test
 Read more about how to test front-end: